commschamp/commschamp.github.io/_posts/2019-08-25-commsdsl-release-v2.3.md

 ---
 date: 2019-08-25
-title: New (v2.3) release of commsdsl.
+title: New (v2.3) release of commsdsl
 categories:
   - news
 ---